Extreme local extrema of the sine-Gordon field: Proof of the main theorem

 \end{lemma}

 \begin{proof} The same arguments as in the proof of Lemma \ref{lem:r-local-maxima} can be used noting that independence of the fields involved does not enter. \end{proof}

-Combining this result with Lemma \ref{lem:r-local-maxima} allows us again to focus on the $r\epsilon$-maxima of the fields involved.
-The following Lemma will thus be important in the proof of Proposition \ref{prop:changing-sets-Rs}. \begin{lemma} For $f$ as in Lemma \ref{lem:reduction-to-phis} we have for any $\delta >0$
+This result allows us again to focus on the $r\epsilon$-maxima of the fields involved.
+The following Lemma is thus important in the proof of Proposition \ref{prop:changing-sets-Rs}. \begin{lemma} Let $f\colon \Omega\times \R\to [0,\infty)$ be continuous and with compact support.
+Then we have for any $\delta >0$

 \end{lemma}

 \begin{proof} We first observe that Lemma \ref{lem:inclusions-level-sets} and Lemma \ref{lem:oscillation-cont-field} also hold, when the fields $(\Phiaux, \XGFFms,\Xsc)$ are replaced by $(\Phi_0^\SG,\tilde \Phi_s^\SG, R_s)$.
 Indeed, using the coupling from Theorem \ref{thm:coupling}, we have for $C$ large enough and uniformly in $\epsilon$